 The conditions and temperature can change quickly and suddenly.
 The road opened on June 1, 1971.
 The section between Tateyama Station and Ogizawa is closed to private vehicles and attracts about a million visitors every year.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
 The highest station is Murodo, at an altitude of 2,450 m (8,038 ft) above the sea level.
 Known as the “Roof of Japan”, the beauty of the Alps fascinates many people, not only mountaineers but also tourists are able to experience their stunning enormity.
 It has wonderful seasonal features, and is a perfect destination for nature-lovers.
 Along the way you will be impressed by the variety of scenery that can be seen in different seasons.